Two Jewish teachers

 "Ayn Rand was one of the most influential fiction writers of the twentieth century.
 Born Alice Rosenbaum, in St. Petersburg, Russia, in 1905, she immigrated to the United States in 1926 after fleeing communist persecution.
 After making a modest living writing for the movie industry in the late 1920's and early 30's, Rand began to author fictional novels.
 She began to obtain fame when she wrote the best seller "The Fountainhead" in 1943.

-Rand became a legendary author in 1957 with the release of "Atlas Shrugged," a novel that remains wildly popular some forty-five years after it was first published.
 It was, however, her views on fellow human beings, political ideology, and life in general, that brought her a large following in certain intellectual circles.
 Many claim that reading her various writings served as a "life changing" experience!

 Rand's political views were greatly influenced by the persecution that her Jewish family endured under communism in her native Russia.
 She grew to hate any form of, what she perceived as "socialism."
 Rand believed that all governments were destined to "enslave" people if they are not held in check.
 As a result of this, she believed that government had a very limited role and that ultimate happiness is up to each individual.
 If one failed at his or her life it was no one else's fault.
 In other words, she "shrugged!"